jmassardo/issues-to-totango/README.md

 **Required** The GUID of the Touchpoint Type.
 > Fetch `https://api.totango.com/api/v3/touchpoint-types/` to see the pairings.
 Use the `ID` value.

+### `TASK_ASSIGNEE`

+**Required** When a task is created in Totango, this value will be the asignee for the task.
+Must be the email associated with Totango sign up (Totango user name).
+This value is also used as the submitter for a touchpoint.

 ### `REPO_TOKEN`

 **Required** The Auto Generated GitHub Auth token for actions